 HIED 7510: Qualitative Research Problems and Methods in Higher Education

-An examination of alternative paradigms and methods of research in higher education with a comprehensive overview of extant models, including naturalistic inquiry, case study, and ethnography, and their application to problems and practices in higher education. [sample syllabus]
+This seminar is an examination of alternative paradigms and methods of research in higher education with a comprehensive overview of extant models, including naturalistic inquiry, case study, and ethnography, and their application to problems and practices in higher education. [sample syllabus]

 HIED 7520: Issues and Methods of Applied Inquiry in Higher Education